We ran this article a little over a year ago, but wanted to bring it back since we had a lot of interest on this topic. Enjoy!

 • Playdate Options: First playdate experiences often start in the child’s own home or their friend’s home.
 A home environment is comfortable for everyone.
 But as children’s relationships grow and they mature you may want to consider other locations for playdates such as outings to local parks and playgrounds, community centers, special child related programs, museums or other facilities.

-Nannies from the Heartland has an exclusive playlist service to help our nannies connect to each other.
+Nannies from the Heartland has an exclusive playlist service to help our nannies connect with each other.
 Contact us for more information!